FloChiff/DAHNProject/README.md

 For the transcription, there is a script to transcribe with Kraken by using a command line, instead of the eScriptorium interface.
 For post-processing, there are scripts to help correcting the text after ocerisation.
 There is two types of scripts: one that search errors and one that correct them.
 The scripts are available for XML types files (PAGE and ALTO) and TEXT files.
 Finally, for encoding, there are three scripts: one to encode metadata, one to encode texts and one to correct recurring errors due to the previously mentioned script.
+There also is a fourth folder : modification.
+This one does not contain files linked directly to the program of the digital edition of corpus but is related to the edition.
+This folder contains scripts for the update and transformation of already TEI XML encoded files (transcriptions, indexes) that must be added to the last part of the program : the publication.

 #### Documentation
 There are many elements in the *Project development* folder that requires help to use it correctly and easily.